4 minute read

 Data projects at the enterprise level are complex; they require the right technical expertise and management capacity to be delivered successfully.
 Starting an entity extraction project without properly assessing these resources is a big risk.

-To cut down on overall project costs and deliver a working solution in a timely manner, hiring an external partner is often the best way to go.
-Datavid for example has decades of combined experience delivering large-scale data projects.
+To cut down on overall project costs and deliver a working solution promptly, hiring an external partner is often the best way to go.
+Datavid, for example, has decades of combined experience delivering large-scale data projects.

 With these 6 problems (and solutions) in mind, you are ready to start considering your options and extracting additional value from your enterprise’s documents.